Flairwars/gregory/pollv2.md

 id in poll options is unessesary composite key using poll id and emote "id" will handle situation votes imports table from emote id

+you bean
+you need to toggle the votes on add role